apache/flink/docs/content/docs/deployment/config.md

 ----
 ----

-# Artifact Fetching
+# User Artifact Management

+Flink is capable to upload and fetch local user artifacts in Application Mode.
+An artifact can be the actual job archive, a UDF that is packaged separately, etc.
+1. Uploading local artifacts to a DFS is a Kubernetes specific feature, see the [Kubernetes](#kubernetes) section and look for `kubernetes.artifacts.*` prefixed options.
-Flink can fetch user artifacts stored locally, on remote DFS, or accessible via an HTTP(S) endpoint.
+2. Fetching remote artifacts on the deployed application cluster is supported from DFS or an HTTP(S) endpoint.
 {{< hint info >}}
-**Note:** This is only supported in Standalone Application Mode and Native Kubernetes Application Mode.
+**Note:** Artifact Fetching is supported in Standalone Application Mode and Native Kubernetes Application Mode.
 {{< /hint >}}

 {{< generated/artifact_fetch_configuration >}}